 This knife is made of three layers of different materials.
 The blade is made of sharp carbon steel and the sides are covered with rust-resistant stainless steel.
 In other words, this knife is a product that combines the advantages of two different materials, carbon steel and stainless steel.

-It is made of high quality stainless steel and carbon steel with a mallet finish, making it easy to clean.
+It is made of high quality stainless steel and carbon steel with a hammered finish, making it easy to clean.

 The handle is made of laminated wood, which is durable and can be used for a long time.